What is Uncertainty?

 It is not uncommon to find people who get confused between risk and uncertainty.
-Although some organizations and experts in the financial world find the two interchangeable, the two concepts actually are different in the following ways:
+Although some organizations and experts in the financial world find the two terms interchangeable, the concepts actually are different in the following ways:

 - Risk is simpler and easier to manage, especially if proper measures are observed.
 Uncertainty, as commonly known, is about not knowing future events.

-- Taking a risk may result in either a gain or a loss because the probable outcomes are known while uncertainty comes with unknown probabilities.
+- Taking a risk may result in either a gain or a loss because the probable outcomes are known, while uncertainty comes with unknown probabilities.

 Example of Risk and Uncertainty

 To illustrate the differences between risk and uncertainty, let us tackle the following example.

 Let’s say a gardener puts two different plants in two pots and labels them A and B. Now, he calls an apprentice gardener and tells him the things to do to plant A, which include putting it under the sun for several hours a day every day, watering it two times a day, and weeding it every other day.
 On the other hand, he says not to do any of these things to the other plant but will give it organic fertilizer to help it grow.

 He then asks which of the two will probably live and thrive.
 Of course, given the background and the knowledge of the things the gardener will do, the apprentice can weigh which of the two plants will most probably grow.
 This is an example of risk.

 Now, what if the gardener says he will do nothing to either of the plants and asks the apprentice which he thinks will most likely survive?
 The answer would be uncertain because of the lack of sufficient information and the inability to predict the outcome.

 Uncertainty and Investing